 Additional Reading: Paint by Renters: 5 Easy Steps to Smartly Let Your Renters Paint

-As in most situations, the key to avoiding any potentially fraught situations when it comes to furniture left behind by your tenants, is a simple and clear lease agreement and effective tenant communication.
+As in most situations, the key to avoiding any potentially fraught situations when it comes to furniture left behind by your tenants, is a clear lease agreement and effective tenant communication.
 A little bit of effort can go a long way!